IsaiahPaget/PasswordManager/README.md

-# Password manager with .NET and Vue!
+# Password manager

+A password manager made using .NET Core and Vue3, with a Gruvbox colour theme